raul-izquierdo/english/sources/vocabulary/Social relationships/Obligation Need and Permission.5.md

     ?
 No puedes usar el móvil en clase : `You must not use your phone in class` ?
 No podéis salir del edificio : `You must not leave the building`

+es obligatorio
+    = is mandatory (más neutro)
+    = is compulsory (más formal - forzoso)
+    ?
+La asistencia es obligatoria para todos los estudiantes : `Attendance is mandatory for all students` ?
+El servicio militar es obligatorio en algunos países : `The army service is compulsory in some countries`

 ## Need